VPN Pulse Secure - Faculty and Staff

 2) Downloading Pulse Secure

 After you log in, download the Pulse Secure application.
-This ensures the connection between your computer and Oakland University is encrypted and secure.
+This Download is the installer for the Pulse Secure application that will manage the VPN connection.
 (You only need to download and install this application your FIRST time accessing the VPN).
 If you delay, Pulse Secure will automatically attempt to find the needed software and it will prompt you to install the program after 60 seconds.
 If you know you do not have Pulse Secure installed on our computer select the "Download" option.